 Ragan and his wife, Jenny, live in Upland with their children, James, John, Sarah and Paul.

-Cody Schwerin is in his first season on staff at Taylor, after completing a standout playing career with the Trojans in 2014.
+Cody Schwerin is in his second season on staff at Taylor, after completing a standout playing career with the Trojans in 2014.
 Schwerin works directly with the TU defensive line.

 During his time on the Taylor roster from 2010 through 2014, Schwerin played in 37 games, piled up 75 tackles and 12 sacks from his defensive end position and earned All-Mid-States Football Association honors.